cdapio/hydrator-plugins/database-plugins/docs/Database-batchsink.md

 driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
 For drivers like those, you will need to set this to 'true'.

 **schema:** The schema of records output by the source.
 This will be used in place of whatever schema comes back from the query.
 However, it must match the schema that comes back from the query, except it can mark fields as nullable and can contain a subset of the fields.

+**transactionIsolationLevel:** The transaction isolation level at which operations will be made.
+See [Wikipedia](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels) for a detailed explanation.

 Example
 -------